Planning your summer escape to the nearest public air-conditioned space? Hold it right there!

 Remember to choose a secondary glazing system that still allows your windows to open and close as they did before so that you can take advantage of that evening breeze!

 3. Heat Pushing Down from the Roof Space

 As your roof space heats up, heat is pushed down through the ceiling into your home.
 You may even feel this heat building up overhead.

 The heat from the sun is stored in your roof tiles and ceiling space.
 As this continues to heat your home, this stops your home from cooling down overnight and can make it very uncomfortable inside.

-What to do about a hot ceiling: Installing a ceiling insulation is the most important action you can do for your home.
+What to do about a hot ceiling: Installing ceiling insulation is the second most important action you can do for your home.
 Many of us believe we have it but often it isn’t enough or it has moved over time.